Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: The Relationship between ERC and RRC

 Readers familiar with fractal geometry may also realize that (P) implies that $\overline{A}\cap\overline{B}$ is actually a porous set, meaning that there exists $0<\alpha<1$ and $r_0>0$ such that for any $0<r<r_0$ and $(a,b)\in \overline{A}\cap\overline{B}$, there is some $(a',b')\in [0,\infty)^2$ such that the ball centered at $(a',b')$ with radius $\alpha r$ is a subset of the ball centered at $(a,b)$ with radius $r$.
 In our example we can choose, say, $a'=a+r/100, b'=b+r/100$, and $\alpha=1/200$.
 A porous Euclidean set is necessarily of measure zero and of the first category.
 In higher dimensions, the idea of proof is again based on porosity, although the construction is more complicated than in this low dimensional example.

-Almost all commonly used cost functions that promote sparsity (e.g. the cost functions for $\ell_p$-minimization, ZAP, SCAD, or MCP) satisfy the requirement of $F$ being non-decreasing, hence the non-increasing assumption in the theorem is a very mild and reasonable one.
-Indeed, intuitively the cost function should penalize more as an entry moves farther away from zero.
+Almost all commonly used cost functions that promote sparsity (e.g. the cost functions for $\ell_p$-minimization, ZAP, SCAD, and MCP) satisfy the requirement of $F$ being non-decreasing, so the non-increasing assumption in the theorem is very mild and reasonable.
+Indeed, it makes sense that a larger nonzero entry should be penalized more in order to promote sparsity.
 On the other hand, the non-decreasing requirement is also essential for the validity of Theorem \ref{probeq}.
 To see this, we construct an example where the ERC set is almost the entire Grassmannian whereas the RRC set is empty. \begin{counter-example} Define